Managing Apache Kafka® users

 -

 Keep the access permissions of data producers and consumers separate.
-Learn more about the permissions you get with each role.
+Learn more about the permissions granted by each role here.

-A producer or consumer can only access topics that are allowed for their users.
-You can use the same user for multiple producers or consumers: the former get the rights to write data to certain topics and the latter get the read rights.
+A producer or consumer can only access topics allowed for their users.
+You can assign one user to multiple producers or consumers: the former get write access to specific topics, and the latter get read access.

 -